Member | Established: 1996 | Member since 2008

 SMO 2: International Education Standards

-UFPAA is not involved in establishing initial professional development (IPD) and continuing professional development (CPD) requirements for auditors and chief accountants, the two segments of the profession regulated at the state level, which appear to only partially incorporate the requirements of revised IES.
+UFPAA is not directly responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements for auditors and chief accountants, the two segments of the profession regulated at the state level.
+However, within the scope of its mandate, the association maintains well-established educational and professional development processes for its members.

-UFPAA's entry requirements into its program include a higher education (university) diploma in accounting and auditing.
-To facilitate entry into its certification program, the association works with universities and gives exemptions to graduates of some programs while monitoring continued compliance with its accreditation criteria.
+Entry into the program requires a university diploma in accounting and auditing.
+To support entry pathways, UFPAA works with universities and grants exemptions to graduates of selected programs while monitoring continued compliance with its accreditation criteria.

-In 2018, UFPAA entered into an agreement with the American Institute of CPAs and the Chartered Institute of Management Accountants that allows sharing resources on professional development.
-UFPAA members now have access to AICPA’s online courses.
+UFPAA has also strengthened its professional development offerings through international collaboration.
+In 2018, it entered into an agreement with the American Institute of Certified Public Accountants (AICPA) and the Chartered Institute of Management Accountants (CIMA), enabling members to access additional online learning resources.

-Lastly, UFPAA participates in a World Bank-organized Accounting Education Community of Practice, through the Strengthening Auditing and Reporting for Eastern Partnership countries program that aims to modernize accountancy education.
+The association also participates in the World Bank’s Accounting Education Community of Practice under the Strengthening Auditing and Reporting for Eastern Partnership Countries (STAREP) program, which supports the modernization of accountancy education in the region.

 -